tolaukel/CustomerChurnPredictionCapStoneProject/README.md

     -Contact Month to Month
     -Technical support No

-- Insight
+### Insight:
-Total Charges: The cumulative amount a user has been billed.
+- Total Charges: The cumulative amount a user has been billed.
 Higher total charges can indicate long-term engagement or higher usage, but also may reflect accumulated costs that could lead to churn.

 Tenure: The duration a user has been with the service.
 Longer tenure often correlates with loyalty and lower churn rates, while shorter tenure may indicate a higher risk of churn.